-Remortgaging could be a way of saving money as homeowners come to terms with spiralling bills amid the cost of living crisis.
+Remortgaging could be a way of saving money as homeowners come to terms with rising interest rates.

 Just like other outgoings like gas and electricity or insurance, you can save money by shopping around for a better mortgage deal, which could help ease the financial burden faced by homeowners.